GoogleCloudPlatform/community/tutorials/Setting-up-an-Android-Dev-env-on-Cloud.md

 to use Android Emulators and accelerate your development.

 We will set up a full fledged environment which is fast enough to do Gradle Builds in a second!

+## Objectives

+* Understand why a straightforward approach does not work.
+* Understand nested virtualization in GCP.
+* Connecting to a GUI based instance
+* Using nested virtualization to test out your apps locally.